in ,

 Forming an unlikely partnership with Geoff Horsefield in attack, Dugarry provided the subtle continental class to add to Birmingham’s workman-like side and exploded during the run-in, scoring five goals in four games – all ending in victories – to propel the side away from danger.

-The love affair failed to last despite Dugarry penning a permanent deal at the end of the season, scoring just once more during a second season disrupted with injury issues.
+The love affair failed to last despite Dugarry penning a permanent deal at the end of the season, scoring just once more during a second season disrupted by injury issues.

 His time in Birmingham was brief but momentarily brilliant and his immediate impact ensured cult hero status in the Second City.